Plug-in electric vehicles in Norway: Registrations by model

-As of 4 January 2025, the Nissan Leaf continues to be the all-time best selling plug-in-electric car in Norway, with 65,589 units registered since inception.
-The other popular all-electric models are the Volkswagen e-Golf with 47,547 units, the BMW i3 with 28,135, the Tesla Model 3 with 23,470, the Tesla Model S with 21,097, the Kia Soul EV with 20,449, the Audi e-tron with 15,312, the Renault Zoe with 14,258, the Tesla Model X with 13,808, and the Hyundai Ioniq with 11,641.
-Together, these ten models represent 72% of the 360,591 fully electric cars and vans that had been registered in Norway since the 2000s.
-These figures include 50,299 used imports, representing 14% of all registrations.
+As of 4 January 2025, the Nissan Leaf continues to be the all-time best selling plug-in-electric car in Norway, with 80,967 units registered since inception, including 21,848 used imports.
+Accounting only for new car sales, the Tesla Model Y ranks and the best selling model, with 65,564 units sold since inception.

-The following table presents registrations of plug-in electric cars and utility vans by model per year since 2008 through December 2015.
-Figures between 2008 and 2013 correspond to the combined number of first registrations by year accounting for both, new and used imports.
-Figures for 2014 and 2015 correspond only to new car registrations.
-The breakdown between new and used import for the Nissan Leaf and the Kia Soul EV is shown because these are the two PEV models with the largest share of used import registrations (almost 70%).
+Other popular all-electric models, including used imports, are the Tesla Model 3 with 48,469 units, the Volkswagen e-Golf with 48,306 units, the Volkswagen ID.4 with 34,507, the BMW i3 with 31,087, the Audi e-tron with 30,757, the Škoda Enyaq with 25,985, the Hyundai Kona with 25,904, and the Kia Soul EV with 24,532.
+Together, these top ten models represent 46.8% of the 890,533 fully electric cars and vans that had been registered in Norway since the 2000s.
+These figures include 80,939 used imports from neighboring countries, representing 9% of all first time registrations.

 Effects on oil consumption

 Despite having for many years the world's highest growth rates and highest penetration of EVs, Norway's crude oil consumption for motor vehicles increased from 2013 to 2016, particularly dutiable diesel fuel.
 One factor in the slow decline of oil consumption is Norway's relatively rapid population growth.
-Another factor is the significant number of gasoline- and diesel-powered vehicles still on the roads, with only 5% being plug-in electric passenger cars by the end of 2016.
+Another factor is the significant number of petrol- and diesel-driven vehicles still on the roads, with only 5% being plug-in electric passenger cars by the end of 2016.

-However, according to Forbes, government figures for the sales of petroleum products in 2017, show that for the first time since 2014 Norway's consumption of gasoline and diesel declined across the board in 2017.
-Motor gasoline sales declined by 2.9%, dutiable diesel fell by 2.7%, and duty-free diesel (used by agricultural equipment) declined by 2.6%.
+However, according to Forbes, government figures for the sales of petroleum products in 2017, show that for the first time since 2014 Norway's consumption of petrol and diesel declined across the board in 2017.
+Motor petrol sales declined by 2.9%, dutiable diesel fell by 2.7%, and duty-free diesel (used by agricultural equipment) declined by 2.6%.
 This decline follows oil sales that were flat in 2014, and then grew by 1% in 2015 and 3.2% in 2016.
-Between 2018 and 2019, sales of gasoline and auto diesel declined by 3.3%, with a larger drop of 5.5% in the gasoline segment, which includes conventional hybrids and plug-in hybrids.
+Between 2018 and 2019, sales of petrol and auto diesel declined by 3.3%, with a larger drop of 5.5% in the petrol segment, which includes conventional hybrids and plug-in hybrids.